procesaur/SwarmForge/README.md

 ## Folders and files

-"SwarmForge.sln" - Visual studio solution project file
++"SwarmForge.sln" - Visual studio solution project file

-"SwarmForge" folder - main folder containing the project (containg 3 types of files/folders) >>>>>> Folders required for the application installation to run properly, and must be contained in the distribution >>>
++"SwarmForge" folder - main folder containing the project (containg 3 types of files/folders) >>>>>>
+ + Folders required for the application installation to run properly, and must be contained in the distribution >>>
-      "data" folder - contains 40 datasets (.txt files) from the OR library;
+  +    "data" folder - contains 40 datasets (.txt files) from the OR library;
-      "opt" folder - contains 2 .txt files with solutions of 40 problems from datasets above, also from theOR library;
+   +   "opt" folder - contains 2 .txt files with solutions of 40 problems from datasets above, also from theOR library;
-      "log" folder - will contain potential log files in the application installation directory;
+    +  "log" folder - will contain potential log files in the application installation directory;

   Files/Folders required for the VS solution project to run properly >> >>>
       "Properties" folder - folder containig some visual studio project properties files;